 In our line of business, we spend a lot of time listening to brands and ad agencies tell us about the challenges of managing creative approval workflow.
 High artwork revision counts, ineffectual processes, marketing non-compliance, missed deadlines and budget issues are just some of the typical issues we hear about.
 On the other hand, we also get to hear the success stories and what our clients are doing to better manage their creative approval workflow.
-Drawing from this knowledge, here are our top 5 best practices for managing your creative approval workflow, for effective marketing.
+Drawing from this knowledge, here are our top 5 best practices for managing your marketing approval workflow, for effective marketing.

 1. Make sure everyone is using a customised template to brief a project.

 It’s sounds too simple to be true, but how many times does information get relayed on the fly or scrawled on a piece of paper where a good chunk of the information is left out?
 It’s imperative that your creative team understands the full scope of the work from the start.
 With this in mind, make sure everyone is using a customised brief template to communicate all aspects of the project.
 If a brief comes through incomplete or in the wrong format, have a strict policy that the project will not commence until all the details have been submitted in the correct format.
 This will save you from having to chase up information later on as well as it will drastically reducing your artwork revisions.